onqtam/headjack/docs/how/unsorted/roadmap.md

 > "Having a great idea for a product is important, but having a great idea for product distribution is even more important." - [Reid Hoffman](https://www.azquotes.com/quote/716440)

+> "A war of ideas can no more be won without books than a naval war can be won without ships.
+Books, like ships, have the toughest armor, the longest cruising range, and mount the most powerful guns." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/37756-a-war-of-ideas-can-no-more-be-won-without)

 https://www.privy.io/

 https://www.defmacro.org/2019/03/26/startup-checklist.html